Skip to content

 For teams

 What this means for code review: the standards violations stop arriving.
-When every engineer's Claude follows the same rules, the same architecture decisions, and the same quality gates, code review shifts from catching formatting and pattern violations to evaluating design decisions.
+When every engineer's agent follows the same rules, the same architecture decisions, and the same quality gates, code review shifts from catching formatting and pattern violations to evaluating design decisions.
 The baseline is handled.

 No drift between teammates.
 The junior engineer follows the architecture from day one.